takeshape/penny/README.md

 ![A screenshot of the REVIEWS.io service page](./readme-images/reviewsio/service-page-reviewsio.png)

+4. Lastly, you'll need to enable Reviews.IO in `src/config/reviews.ts` by setting `enableReviewsIo` to `true`.

 ## Trustpilot

+Trustpilot reviews are enabled by default.
+If you do not want to use Trustpilot reviews, edit `src/config/reviews.ts` and set `enableTrustpilot` to `false`.
+Otherwise, proceed with the following steps to set up the service.

 You'll need the [Trustpilot Connect](https://business.trustpilot.com/plans#addons) add-on module to proceed.
 To check if you have it, check if "APIs" is available under Integrations > Developers in the